HITECHCRIME/HC_SG114_Moment/README.md

 You prolly be suprised with what you're missing out
-Oh I know I've put barriers against my better judgement Trying out but those new facade —  aaah
+Oh I know I've put barriers against my better judgement Trying out but those new facade —  aaah moment passed, made me feel like i need to atone

 Feeling wrong with all the words been spitting out yeah Fleeting thoughts are the swarms I've been calling down (to?)